 A native of Laramie, Wyoming, Varineau attended Michigan State University and the University of Wyoming for his clarinet training and earned his master’s degree at Yale School of Music.

 He has made three recordings with the Grand Rapids Symphony and three with the Royal Scottish National Orchestra.
 He married his wife, Gwen, in the same year that he joined the Grand Rapids Symphony.
 They have a daughter, Jade, and a son, Justin.

 Send an e-mail message to John Varineau

 Pearl Shangkuan | Chorus Director

-In her eleventh season as the chorus director of the Grand Rapids Symphony Chorus, Dr. Pearl Shangkuan is a sought-after guest conductor and clinician all across the US and internationally.
-Active on the national leadership of choral conductors, she served as president of the Central Division of the American Choral Directors Association.
+Pearl Shangkuan, now in her 14th season as chorus director of the Grand Rapids Symphony Chorus, is a much sought-after guest conductor and clinician across the United States as well as abroad.
+Active among the national leadership of choral conductors, she has served as president of the Central Division of the American Choral Directors Association.

 Sean Ivory | Youth Chorus Conductor

 Founding director of the Grand Rapids Symphony Youth Chorus and its select treble ensemble, Mandala, Sean Ivory is a choral conductor, pianist and composer living in Grand Rapids.

 Since 1992, Mr. Ivory has been the vocal music instructor at Forest Hills Central High School.
 He has held past positions at St. Cecilia Music Center, the North American Choral Company, and Calvin College and continues as director of the Calvin College Oratorio Society.

 Mr. Ivory attended Northwestern University, Calvin College and Michigan State University.
 His choirs have performed at both state and regional conventions for the American Choral Directors Association, and have toured Ireland, the Netherlands, Finland, Estonia, Ghana and the Czech Republic.